MicrosoftDocs/Devices-docs/surface/surface-dock-whats-new.md

 ## General system requirements

-Surface Thunderbolt 4 Dock is optimized for devices with a USB4/ Thunderbolt 4 port, including the following Surface devices:
+Surface Thunderbolt 4 Dock is optimized for devices with a USB4/ Thunderbolt 4 port, including the following Surface for Business devices:

 - Surface Laptop 6
 - Surface Laptop 5